Chris-Schnaufer/agol2mysql/data_xfer_excel_details.md

 This flag can be specified multiple times, or none times, on the command line.

 ##### point_cols flag
-This flag is used to specify the spreadsheet's column names of a point's X and Y values.
+This flag is used to specify the AGOL table's column names of a point's X and Y values.

 The format of this flag is `--point_cols "<X column name>, <Y column name>"`.
 The X and Y values will be combined with the EPSG code to create or update a point in the database.

-The spreadsheet point's coordinate system (see --geometry_epsg) will be converted to the database's if needed.
+The AGOL table point's coordinate system (see --geometry_epsg) will be converted to the database's if needed.

 ##### reset flag
 WARNING: this flag can cause data to be lost forever!
 Back up your data before using this flag.

-When this flag is specified, the existing data in the table is deleted before the spreadsheet data is uploaded.
+When this flag is specified, the existing data in the table is deleted before the AGOL table data is uploaded.
-The existing data is deleted regardless of whether the upload of spreadssheet data is successful, or not.
+The existing data is deleted regardless of whether the upload of AGOL table data is successful, or not.